 Costs for tuition and fees at ISU are listed on the Cost of Attendance web page on the Finance and Administration website.

 In addition to ISU tuition and fees, a professional fee is assessed for all undergraduate and graduate students in the School of Nursing.
 Professional fees for the nursing programs are used to support faculty salaries, instruction support services, durable & disposable equipment and supplies, faculty and staff program travel, capital equipment and a reserve for maintenance and purchase of major capital items.

-The School of Nursing annually awards approximately $40,000 in scholarships, and the School of Nursing scholarship application is available annually in April in the Bengal Online Scholarship System (BOSS).
+The School of Nursing annually awards over $100,000 in scholarships, and the School of Nursing scholarship application is available annually in April in the Bengal Online Scholarship System (BOSS).

 The Set A courses are used to calculate an applicant's nursing application GPA and must be completed prior to applying to the nursing program.
-A minimum 3.0 GPA is required for the nursing application and the Set A GPA calculation is 65% of an applicant's ranking in the application process.
+A minimum 3.0 GPA is required for the nursing application and the Set A GPA calculation is 40% of an applicant's ranking in the application process.
 All Set A prerequisite courses must be completed within 10 years of application date.